frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/bank-reconciliation.md

 <img class="screenshot" alt="Reconcile bank transactions" src="{{docs_base_url}}/assets/img/accounts/match_voucher.png">
 1. To create a new voucher, choose 'Create Voucher' in the 'Action' and then choose the document type.
 Fill in the details that were not available in the Bank Transaction.
 Clicking on Submit will create the corresponding voucher and update its clearance date.
  <img class="screenshot" alt="Reconcile bank transactions" src="{{docs_base_url}}/assets/img/accounts/create_voucher.png">
-1. It is possible to update the Bank Transaction.
+1. It is also possible to update the Bank Transactions.
 Updating the Bank Transaction might help ERPNext in finding better matches.
-To Update a Bank transaction, choose 'Update Bank Transaction' in 'Action', fill the required details and click on Submit to save the Bank Transaction.
+To Update a Bank transaction, choose 'Update Bank Transaction' in 'Action', fill in the required details, and click on Submit to save the Bank Transaction.
  <img class="screenshot" alt="Reconcile bank transactions" src="{{docs_base_url}}/assets/img/accounts/update_bank_transaction.png">

 ### 4. Related Topics